 La Antigua Clasico Reserva

 WHAT MAKES THIS WINE UNIQUE?
-A classic style Rioja produced from highest elevation vineyards located in the Sierra de la Demanda in the Rioja appellation.
-Old vines of Garnacha planted in 1940.
-Vines are tended in mineral soils of silica, which are very unique and rare in Rioja.
+A classic style Rioja produced from highest elevation vineyards located in the Sierra de la Demanda area of the Rioja appellation.
+Old vines of Garnacha planted since 1940.
+Vines are tended in mineral soils of red silica, which are very unique and rare in Rioja.

 RATING HISTORY: 2010 91VM, 2010 92+View from the Cellar, 2010 91JS, 2008 94JS; 2006 91IWC

 GRAPE: 60% Garnacha, 30% Tempranillo, 10% Graciano.
 Vines planted from 1940 to 1955.
 Tended in red silica sandy soil at 700 m (2,296 ft) elevation

 PAIRING SUGGESTIONS: It pairs well with braised, stewed beef, duck and other game, roasted meats and more.

 VINIFICATION AND AGEING: 24 months in stainless steel tanks plus 72 months in 60% French and 40% American oak barrels